MicrosoftLearning/dp-300-database-administrator/Instructions/Labs/03-authorize-access-azure-sql-database.md

     ![Screenshot selecting Set admin](../images/dp-300-module-03-lab-03.png)

-1. In the **Set admin** screen, search for the Azure username you logged into the Azure portal with.
+1. In the **Azure Active Directory** sidebar, search for the Azure username you logged into the Azure portal with, then click on **Select**.

-    When you have found it, select the username, and then select the **Select** button.
-You will be returned to the above **Active Directory Admin** screen.

 1. Select **Save** to complete the process.
 This will make your username the Azure Active Directory admin for the server as shown below.